 One of my favorite ways to revamp a room is by shifting around some of the furniture from other rooms.
-I have done this since I was a teenager and in every house we’ve lived in.
+I have done this since I was a teenager and in every house, we’ve lived in.
 As I’ve gotten older, I have become more a “creature of habit” so I don’t feel the need to rearrange every week, but I’m still known to get a little shifty from time to time.
-This is especially great if you are someone who likes change.
+This is especially great if you are someone who likes to change.
 Switching around rooms is a great way to create something totally new without maxing out the credit card on something new.

 So if you’re growing tired of a room’s arrangement, or are ready to toss an old piece of furniture, maybe ask yourself if it can still serve a purpose somewhere else.